 - Location of fire extinguishers and emergency water hoses

-- Track of all visitors and employees visiting the site any given time.
+- Tracking of all visitors and employees visiting the site any given time.

 As always, if there is anything else that you would like to know about this topic, or if you need some tips for improving your warehouse operations, do not hesitate to comment or contact us.